pyrometheous/Prepper-Pi/pd_downloader/README.md

-# Public Domain Movie Downloader
+# Public Domain Media Downloader Suite

 ## ⚠️ IMPORTANT LEGAL NOTICE

-This tool is designed **EXCLUSIVELY** for downloading public domain films from verified sources.
-It must **ONLY** be used for legitimate purposes of obtaining media that is free from copyright restrictions.
+These tools are designed **EXCLUSIVELY** for downloading public domain content (films and ebooks) from verified sources.
+They must **ONLY** be used for legitimate purposes of obtaining media that is free from copyright restrictions.

 ### Acceptable Use
 - ✅ Downloading films confirmed to be in the public domain